-Compare Genre Turning Point and Nothing Is the Same Anymore.
+Compare Genre Turning Point, Nothing Is the Same Anymore, Cerebus Syndrome, and The Ending Changes Everything.
 Contrast with Breather Episode.
 Related to Drama Bomb.
 Complete opposite of Status Quo Is God.
 If this is the first episode and/or the prologue, it's a Downer Beginning.
-If the WHAM aspect is concentrated in a single line, it's a Wham Line; if its in an image, its a Wham Shot.
+If the WHAM aspect is concentrated in a single line, it's a Wham Line; if it’s in an image, it’s a Wham Shot.
 See also Ascended Fridge Horror, wherein some aspects of the series leave some viewers with reason to expect a tone shift, before they see it applied by the writers.
 Often the first warning that the viewer is dealing with a Deconstruction.
 Frequently caused by or contains a Gut Punch.

 Here be unmarked spoilers.
 Proceed at your own risk.